ibio/expense-tracker/README.md

 * aggregate spending per hour, day,month, and year (in addition to per week)
 * logout
 * frontend delete response (I didn't have time for it but the backend is done)

+Apparently I can implement those details and I am just running out of time for now.
+The system is designed to easy to maintain and extend.
+I am confident that I will be able finish all those task in a few hours in the future.